 - Don’t have buttermilk?
 Make a substitute.
 Place 1 tablespoon of lemon juice or white vinegar in a measuring cup and fill it the rest of the way with milk.
 Stir and let stand for 10 minutes.

 - Add a tablespoon of flour when you add each egg to the batter to prevent the batter from curdling.
-A curdled batter will produce a dense, stodgy cake.
+A curdled batter will produce a dense, stodgy result.

 - Chill the blueberry jam before adding it to the icing.
 If the jam isn’t fully chilled and set, it will make the icing runny.

 - Is the icing getting too soft?
-Chill the cake for 20 minutes, then finish the decorating.
+Chill for 20 minutes, then finish the decorating.

 - Set of 3 Spatulas: mixing, folding, and spooning is so much easier with these spatulas.

-- Set of 2 Cake Strips: get flat topped, moist cakes with these reusable cake strips.
+- Set of 2 Cake Strips: get flat topped, moist cakes with these reusable strips.

-- 6-Inch Cake Pan: these pans bake evenly and are a convenient size.
+- 6-Inch Pan: these pans bake evenly and are a convenient size.

 - Emeril Lagasse 1-Quart Saucepan: we love this mini pot for so many small-batch recipes!

-- Nordicware Cake Lifter: this giant heavy-duty spatula makes moving cakes a breeze.
+- Nordicware Cake Lifter: this giant heavy-duty spatula makes moving a big dessert a breeze.

 The pleasure of a 5-star review would be greatly appreciated.Print